SureNotXim/transmission/README.md

 # Transmission

-This is a fork of github.com/dperson/transmission with a simple change for my use case (alow modification of settings.json).
+This is a fork of github.com/dperson/transmission with a simple change for my use case (allow modification of settings.json).
 All credits to dperson and the team maintaining this image.

 > Usage:
 > docker pull surenot/transmission